inode64/glus/README.md

 # Glus
 Gentoo Linux update system

- Keep your gentoo linux up to date, update security problems daily and check that it is correct.
+ Keep your gentoo linux up to date, update security problems daily and check that everything is correct.

 # Features

-* Unified all processes to update the gentoo system periodically to keep it up to date with the latest security patches, portage, base system or full system.
+* Unify all processes to update the gentoo system periodically to keep it up to date with the latest security patches, portage, base system or full system.

 * Check the system to repair programs with broken libraries.